 A Ma’s third eldest sister was a water goddess as well, named Sam Po.

-Idealized by the locals ever since they vanquished the pirates in 1833, this temple was built in her honour in 1845.
+Idealized by the locals ever since they vanquished marauding pirates in 1833, this temple was built in her honour in 1845.

 Just one man’s opinion, but I personally think it’s one of Macau’s most underrated and beautiful temples.